 4. Service Blueprinting

-Oftentimes, one type of UX map is not enough to completely visualize the multiple interactions users experience.
-Despite the customer journey mapping process being effective at visualizing things from the point of view of the user, it does not provide much of an insight into what happens on the other side.
+Oftentimes, one type of UX map is not enough.
+To completely visualize the multiple interactions users experience, we can combine UX maps.
+For example, the customer journey map may be effective in visualizing the point of the user — but it does not provide much insight on what happens of the business side.
 This is where the service blue print map comes in handy.

 Large and complex companies that offer multiple services and products need a way to visualize how their departments and employees also interact with customers.
 Whereas customer journey mapping focuses on the user, a service blue print map is all about the company behind the product or service and their processes.

 When a company is large and includes multiple departments, processes, and people, this mapping technique is useful.
-Similar to customer journey, this mapping technique is also divided into four key areas, referred to as swim lanes: customer actions, backstage actions, frontstage actions, and support processes.
+Similar to the customer journey, the service blueprint is divided into four key areas.
+They’re also referred to as “swim lanes:”

 - What actions will the user take?